rleddy/run-petri-async/README.md

 The JSON object referenced by net_def in the example above has an array of nodes definitions and an array of transitions.

-Once the nodes and transitions are compiled by the RunPetri instance, the nodes (circels in Petri net diagrams) may receive values.
+Once the nodes and transitions are compiled by the RunPetri instance, the nodes (circles in Petri net diagrams) may receive values.

 When all the inputs nodes of a transition contain values, the Petri net may perform actions that move the values forward through reductions.
 Transitions that have all of their inputs containing values, are called "active" transitions.

 It is up to the application program to trigger the execution of the active transitions.
 At any time, the application may call pNet.step(), and drive the values forward.

-When the appliation calls pNet.step(), *step* examines all transitions for activation and then calls upon the reduction methods of the transition move the values.
+(*The step method is not included in run-petri-async.*)

 The RunPetri class is defined with a way for the application program to pass values into it asynchronoulsy.
 The JSON object may contain definitions of nodes that will be called *sources*.
 The RunPetri instance compiles event handlers for events named with the ids of the source nodes.
 In this way, processes that take in data asynchronously may emit values to the source nodes, creating new resources that may flow throught the net.
 For example, if a source node is named, "sensor1", the applcation may call, pNet.emit("sensor1",value).